 4.1 Space research interference considerations

 Interference to space research missions can result not only in a reduction, interruption, or irretrievable loss of data, but also in the loss of the ability to navigate and control the spacecraft.
 This occurs when commands are lost during critical mission phases, and when critical real-time telemetry is interrupted.
 Interference to the ranging channel can cause errors in spacecraft navigation.
 Interference to Radio Science experiments, even as low-level spectral noises, compromises science data because interference alters the actual signal being investigated.
 If the interference can be detected, the affected science data is typically discarded.
-Worse, however, is the instance where the interference is not detected because the corrupted science data is used in studies as if it were free of interference.
+Worse, however, is the instance where the interference is not detected and the corrupted science data is used in studies as if it were free of interference.

 Since all space research missions share the same set of radio frequencies and bandwidths allocated by the ITU, there can be times when a mission is subject to interference from other missions.
 Interference can occur when a victim earth station receives an interfering signal from another space research mission spacecraft closer to Earth, or when spacecraft from different missions are located within the beamwidth of a transmitting/receiving earth station or space-to-space relay system.
 The orbital dynamics of the interference configuration dictates the period and level of interference.
 If one or both spacecraft are relatively close to the victim earth station, the duration of interference can be relatively brief.
 However, for the case where both spacecraft are relatively far away, as in deep-space missions, interference can last the duration of the transmission.

 The equipment most susceptible to interference events is the carrier tracking loop and the maser preamplifier used by deep-space and many near-Earth missions.
 Phase-locked loops are used extensively in space research communication systems.
 A typical receiver may contain several synchronized phase-lock loops, each designed to lock and track a particular signal component.
 The presence of a strong interfering signal tends to cause one or more of the several loops to lose lock with the desired signal resulting in a break in communications.
 Such interference can also cause significant problems with receivers which need to recover or regenerate carrier frequencies from the received signals.
-Interference can be momentary, caused by the interfering signal sweeping across the loop bandwidth, or it maylast for minutes.
+Interference can be momentary, caused by the interfering signal sweeping across the loop bandwidth, or it may be long-lasting.
 When interference causes loss of lock with the carrier, several minutes are required to reacquire and regain lock with the desired signal in this scenario.
 This loss of lock and subsequent reacquisition time of the desired signal can be much greater than the duration of interference.
 Interference during acquisition of a near-Earth mission pass over an earth station can lead to loss of a significant portion of the pass.

 A strong interfering signal can cause the receiver to lock to the interference signal rather than the desired signal.
 Weak-to-moderate power levels of interference, whether fixed or sweeping, can cause an increase in static phase error and phase jitter of the carrier tracking loop.

-The principal interference susceptibility of a maser preamplifier is due to strong signals near the maser passband or the maser idle frequencies.
-Strong interfering signals influence the operation of a maser by saturating the pre-amplifier and driving one or more of its components into non-linear regions of operation.
+The principal interference susceptibility of a MASER or HEMT low-noise preamplifier (LNA) is due to strong signals near the LNA passband or near the idle frequencies.
+Strong interfering signals influence the operation of an LNA by saturating the pre-amplifier and driving one or more of its components into non-linear regions of operation.
 This results in gain compression and the generation of harmonics, spurious signals, and intermodulation products.